Aymen-Besbes/fine-tuned-bart-summarization/README.md

 This project demonstrates an end-to-end **abstractive summarization pipeline** using a fine-tuned `facebook/bart-large-cnn` model on a domain-specific dataset about **AI, LLMs, and NLP technologies**.

-It includes:
-1. Custom dataset preparation
+###  Key Components:
+- Domain-specific dataset collection and enhancement
-2. Exploratory Data Analysis (EDA)
+- Exploratory Data Analysis (EDA)
-3. BART fine-tuning using Hugging Face Transformers
+- Fine-tuning BART using Hugging Face Transformers
-4. ROUGE-based evaluation
+- ROUGE-based evaluation
-5. Real-time Gradio demo app
+- Real-time demo using Gradio
+- Hosted model on Hugging Face Hub
 ---

 ## 📁 Project Structure